tejlibre/ActionFPS-Book/Tournaments.md

 ## How do we enter the scores?

-You don't, they are entered automatically.
+You don't, they are entered automatically by ActionFPS when clanwar finishes.

 ## Why no mixed teams?
 We want to build up the clan scene in ActionFPS and decrease the noise.
 Ideally more in number, smaller in size, higher in quality clans.